-During fiscal year 2022, OA will complete the audit of the RRB's fiscal year 2021 financial statements and begin its audit of the agency's fiscal year 2022 financial statements.
-OA contracts with a consulting actuary for technical assistance in auditing the RRB's Statement of Social Insurance and the Statement of Changes in Social Insurance Amounts.
-OA also hired a contractor for fiscal year 2021 and 2022 FISMA audits.
+During fiscal year 2023, OA will complete the audit of the RRB's fiscal year 2022 financial statements and begin its audit of the agency's fiscal year 2023 financial statements.
+OA contracts with a consulting actuary for technical assistance in auditing the RRB's Statement of Social Insurance and the Statement of Changes in Social Insurance Amounts and may seek a contractor for the financial statement audit in fiscal year 2023.
+For the FISMA audits, OA hired a contractor for fiscal year 2022 and will seek a contractor for fiscal year 2023.
 In addition, OA conducts audits of individual information systems that are required to support an annual evaluation of federal information system controls.
-Our work in this area is targeted toward the identification and elimination of security deficiencies and control weaknesses in the RRB's information.
+Our work in this area is targeted toward the identification and elimination of security deficiencies and control weaknesses in the RRB's information security systems, including controls over sensitive personally identifiable information.